Rep. Devin Nunes to leave Congress to become Trump media company CEO

 Early drafts of California’s next map put Nunes in a less Republican district in the Fresno area, one that backed Biden by nine points.
 Before the announcement Monday, Republicans were watching to see whether Nunes would switch to a new seat that was safer for his party — which would have pitted him against one of his Republican colleagues.

-By leaving Congress, Nunes will set up an early 2022 race for his seat.
+By leaving Congress before his term ends, Nunes will set up an early 2022 special election for his seat.
 According to state election law, Gov. Gavin Newsom (D) must call a special election within 14 days of Nunes leaving office, and a primary must be held 18 to 20 weeks later.
 The top two vote-getters in the primary would head to a general election, meaning that the Nunes seat could be vacant until midsummer.

 Representatives for the office of House Minority Leader Kevin McCarthy (R-Calif.) did not immediately respond to inquiries Monday.

+Trump, in the release announcing Nunes’s departure from Congress, called him “a fighter and a leader … [who] understands that we must stop the liberal media and Big Tech from destroying the freedoms that make America great.”

+In response, Nunes was quoted as saying: The “United States of America made the dream of the Internet a reality and it will be an American company that restores the dream.”

-Marianna Sotomayor contributed to this report.
+Felicia Sonmez, Marianna Sotomayor, David A. Fahrenthold and Aaron Gregg contributed to this report.

 Read more: